 Biodiversity Risk Assessment

-Following the survey around Khanom natural gas separator, an endemic biennial plant distinctive to Thailand was identified.
+Following the survey around Khanom natural gas separation plant, an endemic biennial plant distinctive to Thailand was discovered.
 It was titled Muang-Khanom (Microchirita involucrate (Craib) Yin Z.Wang var.gigantiflora C.Puglisi).
 It was discovered only in Khanom district, Nakhorn Sri Thammarat.
 Furthermore, a new family of nocturnal butterfly was also identified around Saraburi Storage.
 Its scientific name was Gatesclarkeana thailandica.
 It was endemic only Thailand.